GrapeCity/ComponentOne-Xamarin-Samples/README.md

 ## Building a Sample

-Xamarin samples require Visual Studio 2017, Android 4.2 (API 17), iOS 10 and above.
+Xamarin samples require Visual Studio 2019 or higher.
+Check other requirements here: https://github.com/xamarin/Xamarin.Forms.
 Run these commands from the CLI in the directory of any sample:

 ```
 dotnet build